bonny/WordPress-Simple-History/tests/readme.md

 Changes made to the test site and SQL-file.

+- June 2023: Misc changes, updated Jetpack, added support for changed classes, added Developer Loggers, and more.
 - 24 june 2022: Added Jetpack 11.0 and WP Crontrol 1.12.1.
 - 18 june 2022: Updated to WordPress 6.0 and updated Akismet + languages + themes.